fakih06/fakih06/README.md

   </a>
 </p>

-#### Software Engineering Studen and Open Source Software Enthusiast, and Professional Googler*
+#### A Software Engineering Student at Telkom University.
+He is an Open Source Software Enthusiast and Professional Googler*
 <sub><sup>* I don't use Google Search anymore, it's only a slang for "internet surfer".
 I prefer using <a href="https://paulgo.io">SearXNG</a></sup></sub>

 ### About Me 👨🏻